yochaigal/cairn/wip/2e/wilderness-exploration.md

 - Potential destinations on a map are called **points**.
 - One or more **watches** may be required to journey between two **points** on a map, depending on the travel **Difficulty**.
 - A party walking on roads or settled terrain can usually travel between two nearby **points** in a single **watch**.
+- The party can choose to travel during the night and rest during the day, but night travel is far slower and more treacherous!

 > ### Hexes
 > If using hexes, assume that the **Travel** action moves the party to an adjacent tile in one **watch** at _Normal_ **travel speed**, and that if they get lost they end up in an adjacent hex.